 Learn From The Experience

-Just because you did not end up with the job, it does not mean the experience was a waste of time.
-Keep in mind all the valuable information you learned from the company during the hiring process.
-Maybe the individual interviewing you gave you a solid idea of what they are looking for in a candidate, or perhaps they seem most interested in a certain aspect of your background.
-All of this information is yours to use in a future interview with the same company or their competitor.
+Just because you did not end up with the job does not necessarily mean the experience was a waste of time.
+For example, consider all the valuable information you learned about the company during the interview.
+Maybe the interviewer gave you a deeper idea of what they were looking for in a candidate, or perhaps they were interested in an aspect of your background you did not anticipate.
+All this information can be valuable in a future interview with the same company or its competitor.

 Look At The Competitors